jimmysGit/PenetrationTesting/README.md

 A bunch of penetration testing stuff including documents and walkthroughs

 # Report improvements
 I was given 2 hours to assess the machine and write a report.
-I have since found fewimprovements that i could have made to make the report better.
-Below i have listed some improvements that i believe i could have made.
+I have since found a few improvements that i could have made to make the report better.
+Below I have listed some improvements that I believe would be beneficial ot the overall report.

 # Information gathering
 There was no information gathering required for this report other than a scan of the subnet and subsequent machine.
 Most cases will require gathering of target information from various sources which could result in a more detailed information gathering section.